itsolver/automation/billing/Stripe invoice finalised, copy to Xero & email to customer/standalone/server/README.md

 2. Install dependencies

 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 3. Export and run the application

-4. While in development, use Stripe CLI to forward events to your local webhook so you don't have to worry about port forwarding etc.
+4. While in development, in another terminal window, use Stripe CLI to forward events to your local webhook so you don't have to worry about port forwarding etc.

 ```
 stripe listen --forward-to localhost:5000/stripe-webhook